Message from Executive Director

 Fifteen years ago, the Program for Economic Research (PER) began its journey towards advancing faculty research projects and facilitating connections between researchers at Columbia and policy makers, business leaders, alumni and the broader community.
 Today, PER stands at the center of a Department strategy to maintain Columbia’s position as one of the world’s top research programs.

 Each year we host over thirty public events, which serve to expose members of the Columbia community to new ideas and project our ideas into global debates.
 Over the last three years, we have significantly broadened our commitment to exposing our graduate students to frontier research areas and methodologies, with the introduction of Distinguished Lectures and Mini-courses, which introduce cutting-edge research.
 The activities of PER are essential to maintaining a productive and positive intellectual environment for Columbia economists.
 As participants in these collaborations, our faculty and students are both the providers of new ideas and the beneficiaries.

-PER invests approximately 100K per year to support graduate student research in order to develop the next generation of the world’s most accomplished and promising young minds.
+PER supports graduate student research in order to develop the next generation of the world’s most accomplished and promising young minds.
 As part of this commitment, we have rolled out several programs.
 This year, PER will fund 17 summer research assistants, and we plan to provide similar support next year.
 Funding is also available for students to purchase data and process them for their dissertations.
 Graduate student support for research travel, editing services, and leadership workshops are also available through PER.

 There is already a great foundation for progress.
 With the help of the Economic Advisory Council (EAC), we are expanding programs housed in PER.
 EAC members help us achieve research excellence in a diversity of ways.
 They help us improve our depth of knowledge and quality of research, strengthen the Department’s competitiveness, and help train the next generation of top scholars through teaching, and coordination of other researcher’s work.